Thinkful-Ed/authoroo/README.md

 From the command line run `npx Thinkful-Ed/authoroo` for help.

+## Install globally

+To install globally, so it does not have to download a new version every time, run the following command.

+`npm install -g Thinkful-Ed/authoroo`

+If yon install globally, you should also consider watching the repo to get notified when changes happen and can re-install to get the latest version.

 ### Linking an Existing Challenge

-If a code challenge exists in the repo you can link it to a Qualified challenge with the following steps.
+If a code challenge exists in the `web-deb-programs` repository but does not contain an `assessment.json` or `challenge.json` file, that means there is no link between the checkpoint and the challenge on qualified.

+You can create a link to the Qualified challenge with the following steps:

 `authoroo` creates a folder named _qualified_ inside the checkpoint folder and stores all code from Qualified there.

-If you have an existing folder rename it to _qualified_.
+If you have an existing folder, rename it to _qualified_.

 Run